LSSTDESC/Smokescreen/README.md

 > "The first principle [of science] is that you must not fool yourself--and you are the easiest person to fool.” - Richard Feynman

+### Key Project CX8: Blinding Strategy for Cosmology Analysis

-This project is listed in the Science Roadmap as DC2 Key Project CX8: "Blinding Strategy for Cosmology Analysis."
-This repository hosts our research into suitable strategies we might adopt for the LSST DESC analysis.
-We aim to produce two deliverables:
+This is a DC2 project in the [LSST DESC Science Roadmap](), designed to get us started on thinking about the problem of experimenter bias.
+This repository hosts our research into suitable strategies that we might adopt for the LSST DESC analysis.
+The project has two deliverables, which could be two parts of the same research note:

 1. **Identified strategies for individual probe analyses.** (CX8.1TJP, December 2017) Blind analysis strategies for different types of measurements and analyses are commonly used in other fields, such as medicine, and particle physics.
 These can serve as a starting point to identify viable blind analysis strategies for individual probe analyses.
 After carrying out a literature review, we'll make some recommendations and then implement them in likelihood code (if only as toy examples).
 2. **Identified strategies for joint probe analyses.** (CX8.2TJP, June 2018) It's possible that a synthesis of the blind analysis strategies for individual probes could lead to a blind analysis concept for joint probes - or we may need an entirely different approach.
 One of the outstanding questions is how we can test the consistency of individual probes before unblinding the joint analysis.
 We'll aim to write some recommendations and again do some tests in code.